nicolas-sarramagna/example_reporting_main/README.md

 ## Online mode : daily report with circleci
 CircleCI does not support the Docker volumes natively (see this [link](https://support.circleci.com/hc/en-us/articles/360007324514-How-can-I-use-Docker-volume-mounting-on-CircleCI-) for ex).

-Here,i use a workaround to call the the prod folder in the main function with an optional enviromnent variable.
+Here,i use a workaround to call the the prod folder in the main function (-> example_reporting_main/main.py + base_logger.py) with an optional enviromnent variable (declared in the file prod_env_circleci.yml).

-The circle ci config file [config.yml](https://github.com/nicolas-sarramagna/example_reporting_main/blob/main/.circleci/config.yml)
+The circle ci config file [config.yml](https://github.com/nicolas-sarramagna/example_reporting_main/blob/main/.circleci/config.yml) contains the job named **send-report** and the workflow named **daily** with the definition of the trigger : at 9:00 AM every day.